sky-chaser-high/adobe-illustrator-scripts/README.md

 # Licence
-All scripts is licensed under the MIT licence.
+All scripts are licensed under the MIT license.
 See the included LICENSE file for more details.